 DOES WESLEYAN OFFER ENGLISH AS A SECOND LANGUAGE COURSE?

 West Virginia Wesleyan places a high value on both written and spoken communication.
 Students from abroad whose native language is not English are expected to demonstrate proficiency in written and spoken English sufficient to prepare reading assignments, complete written assignments, and engage freely in classroom discussions.
 The level of proficiency is normally determined by the Test of English as a Foreign Language (TOEFL).
 Students whose English language skills are not yet adequate are required to enroll in the College’s English as a Second Language program and continue enrollment either for one semester or one year.
 The exact length of time will be determined by Wesleyan’s ESL instructional staff.

 International students with a TOEFL IBT score of 100 or above are considered sufficiently proficient to pursue a full course of studies.
 No ESL instruction is required; however, those desiring additional practice in spoken or written English may consult with the ESL staff and with its approval, elect certain courses.

-International students with a TOEFL IBT score of below 61 will be REQUIRED to enroll in Wesleyan’s ESL program for the initial semester at the College.
+International students with a TOEFL IBT score of below 61 will be REQUIRED to enroll in an off-campus summer ESL program prior to enrolling in Wesleyan’s ESL program for the initial semester at the College.
 At the conclusion of the initial semester, the ESL instructional staff will evaluate students’ progress and determine whether an additional semester of ESL instruction is required.